Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Universal Model Benchmarked on IBMQ

 where $\tau - t_\pi$ is the actual pulse separation when considering realistic pulses with finite length~\cite{quaccatoo_paper}.
 The exponential operators are applied to the qubits through Pauli evolution gates~\cite{pauli_evolution}, transpiled to the native gates of the hardware.
-More experimental details on the transpilation and execution of the circuits are given in Appendix~\ref{appendix:qiskit}, while the exact implementation of the time-evolution gates are provided at~\cite{dd_gates_git}.
+More implementation details on the transpilation and execution of the circuits are given in Appendix~\ref{appendix:qiskit}, while the exact implementation of the time-evolution gates can be found in~\cite{dd_gates_git}.

-If we wanted to theoretically solve the system dynamics during the pulse applications under the time-dependent Hamiltonian $\hat{H}_0 + \hat{H}_1(t)$, a Dyson series~\cite{dyson_series} could be used, involving an infinite sum of time integrals.
-But clearly, when considering this operation with a digital gate-based quantum simulator, the time variable cannot be continuously divided into infinitesimal components $dt$, infinitely integrated and summed.
-Instead, to achieve the pulse dynamics with IBMQ, we need to decompose the continuous time-evolution into a finite number of quantum gates.
-For that, we discretize the time-variable into small $\Delta t$ steps and perform a product series of exponential operators in the form of
+If we wanted to analytically solve the system dynamics during the pulse applications under the time-dependent Hamiltonian $\hat{H}_0 + \hat{H}_1(t)$, a Dyson series~\cite{dyson_series} could be used, involving an infinite sum of time integrals.
+But clearly, when considering this operation with a digital quantum simulator, the time variable cannot be continuously divided into infinitesimal components $dt$, infinitely integrated and summed.
+Instead, to achieve the pulse dynamics with IBMQ, we perform a Trotterization decomposition~\cite{trotterization1, trotterization2} of the continuous time-evolution into a finite number of gates with $\Delta t$ steps as

 ordered from right to left.
-This way, the operator ordering is explicitly handled in the IBMQ execution, without requiring the time-ordering operator.
 For this approximation to be valid, $\Delta t$ needs to be small compared to $1/\omega_{0, 0}$, such that the Hamiltonian is nearly constant at the time $t_k$ and it can be applied as if it was time-independent.
 However, even in the continuous case of the Dyson series, the perpendicular coupling terms and the time-dependent drive make a general analytical solution to the time-evolution operator unreachable.